Applications are now open for the 2023–24 academic year. Apply here. Applications are due by February 21, 2023.

-Does the Chinese Language Fellowship Program support online Chinese Language classes?
+Does the Chinese Language Fellowship Program support online Chinese language classes?

-Under the current circumstances, in which fellows are unable to travel to Taiwan or China to take classes in person, NBR supports CLFP fellows taking online classes through credited language programs in Taiwan or China.
+Due to ongoing travel restrictions, if fellows are unable to travel to Taiwan or China to take classes in person, NBR supports CLFP fellows taking online classes through credited language programs in Taiwan or China.

 I am a PhD student in a discipline other than political science.
 Can I still apply for this fellowship?

 Yes.
 Although the fellowship is primarily designed for PhD students in political science, NBR and the independent advisory council will give full consideration to applicants from other disciplines, provided your thesis addresses a contemporary policy issue.

 I am a 5th/6th year PhD student.
 Is it too late for me to do an intensive language study?

 No. Any PhD students who have not yet finished their degree can apply to the Chinese Language Fellowship, although fellowship candidates usually apply within the first three years of their program.

 I am a PhD student at a university outside the United States.
 Can I still apply to the fellowship?

 Yes.
 Although the fellowship is primarily designed for PhD students at American Universities, NBR and the independent advisory council will give full consideration to American applicants in PhD programs overseas.